kubernetes/kompose/docs/getting-started.md

 INFO OpenShift file "redis-slave-deploymentconfig.yaml" created INFO OpenShift file "redis-slave-imagestream.yaml" created
 ```

-Alternatively, you can convert and deploy directly to OpenShift with `kompose up --provider=openshift`.

 Then you can use `kubectl apply` to create these resources in OpenShift cluster.